Local Routing on a Convex Polytope in R^3: Preprocessing Algorithm

-For every $\delta_i$ and for any arbitrary face $f$ belonging to $\delta_i$, considering $P$ is convex, let $h_i$ be the half-space defined by the plane $\gamma_i$ containing $f$ such that $h_i$ contains $P$.
-We call $f$ a {\it representative face} of $\delta_i$.
-Then, $P' = \bigcap_i h_i$ is a convex polytope, and $P'$ contains $P$.
 We do not explicitly compute $P'$, but $P'$ and its faces are useful in describing our algorithm.
-The face of $P'$ that contains the representative face $f$ of $P$ is called the {\it corresponding representative face} $\delta_i'$ of $\delta_i$ on $P'$.
-Let $V_i$ be the set comprising the vertices of $P$ belonging to $\delta_i$.
-For every $\delta_i$, every vertex $v \in V_i$ is projected on $\delta_i'$ such that the line segment joining $v$ and the point of projection of $v$ on $\delta_i'$ is orthogonal to $\delta_i'$.
+The face of $P'$ that contains the representative face $f$ of $P$ is denoted by $\delta_i'$.
+Let $V_i$ be the set comprising all the vertices of $P$ belonging to $\delta_i$.
+For every $\delta_i$, every vertex $v \in V_i$ is projected on the plane containing $\delta_i'$ such that the line segment joining $v$ and the point of projection of $v$ on the plane containing $\delta_i'$ is orthogonal to $\delta_i'$.
 Refer to Fig.~\ref{fig:patchrep}.